lpmi-13/current-projects/README.md

 - eg, UI shows current futures pricing for a particular asset and also forecasted inflation, then user selects whether futures price will go up or down
 - (hard level, user selects rough estimate for how much the price will go up or down)

-## 113) Create micromaterial for merging submodule into main repo
-- we have a repo that uses a submodule
-- we want to stop tracking the submodule via a remote
-- we "unhook" the tracking and just add it to the main repo

 ## 114) micromaterial to show/calculate highest number of connections for an RDS database on AWS
 - DBInstanceClassMemory/12582880...so for t2.micro with 512MB RAM, (512 * 1024 * 1024) / 12582880 => 40-ish